pldn/LDWizard-old/docs/design.md

 The following subsections specify the four LD Wizard components in more detail.

-### 4.1 Import component
+### 4.1 Upload component

-The import component ([Figure 5](#ImportComponent)) allows a general user to provide the initial information that is needed in order to start a data transformation.
+The Upload component ([Figure 5](#ImportComponent)) allows a general user to provide the initial information that is needed in order to start a data transformation.

 <figure id="ImportComponent">
   <img src="/docs/img/ImportComponent.svg" width="70%" height="50%">
   <figcaption>
-    Figure 5 ― Schematic overview of the LD Wizard import process.
+    Figure 5 ― Schematic overview of the upload component of the LD Wizard.
   </figcaption>
 </figure>

 ### 4.1.1 Description and Priority

-The import component allows the initial information that is needed by an LD Wizard Application to be specified by the Domain Expert.
+The upload component allows the initial information that is needed by an LD Wizard Application to be specified by the Domain Expert.
 There are two kinds of initial information that can be provided:

 1. Exactly one tabular source data file (high priority).